ioBroker/ioBroker.admin/packages/jsonConfig/README.md

 }
 ```

-### Provide translation directliy in the i18n
+### Provide translation directly in the i18n

-The translations can also be provided directly as an object in the ia8n attribute at the top level of the jsonConfig object.
+The translations can also be provided directly as an object in the `i18n` attribute at the top level of the `jsonConfig` object.

 When searching for a translation, the information in the specific field is used to find the property with the text in the i18n object.
 If the property is not found, the information from the field remains.